amanrathie/angular4-testing/README.md

 ## Development server

-Open two terminals.
+* Install nodemon: `npm install -g nodemon` and open two terminals in the project folder
-In the first one, run `ng serve --proxy-config proxy.config.json`.
-This will run the app in http://localhost:4200 In the second one, run `nodemon server.js --watch server`.
+* In the first one, run `ng serve --proxy-config proxy.config.json`.
+This will run the app in http://localhost:4200
+* In the second one, run `nodemon server.js --watch server`.
 This will start the express server in http://localhost:3000 and the API will be available in the /api path.

 ## Code scaffolding